 The visible side effects of these interactions can appear too trivial to really think about.
-In exchange for using their services, companies collect your data to improve the user experience and promote sometimes useful and often creepy targeted ads.
+In exchange for using their services, companies collect your data to improve the user experience and promote sometimes useful, and at times creepy, targeted ads.
 So what?

-The problem is data doesn’t just operate on the level of what’s visible.
-In fact, it’s this hidden nature of data that makes many tout it as a more valuable resource than oil.
-It is as if we’re all standing in an infinite goldmine, and yet only those who have a torch, i.e. a means of gathering and processing data, can realise it.
+The problem is, data doesn’t just operate on the level of what’s visible.
+In fact, it’s this hidden nature of data that wins it the claim of being an even more valuable resource than oil.
+The fact is, with data all around us, it’s as if we’re all standing in an infinite goldmine.
+And yet, only those who have a torch, i.e. a means of gathering and processing data, can make any use of it.

 The invisible world of data not only means companies can scoop up tonnes of it without you or other companies knowing.
 Somewhat more importantly, it means your own behaviour and data can be used against you in ways that are often far from obvious.

 Apart from a few personal modifications, you would think the internet you use and the internet the next person uses are essentially one and the same.
 But as Eli Pariser points out in his book ‘The filter bubble’, each of us are “increasingly in our own, unique information universe”.

 When a company relies on your data for its revenue, its aim is to keep you engaged for as long as possible, whether that be to increase advertising revenue or gather more data on you to further keep you engaged and boost its value.
 The result is they want you to use their product and not others — regardless of whether it’s in your best interest or not.